loopbackio/loopback.io/pages/en/lb4/LoopBack-3.x.md

 | Tooling               | loopback-cli and API Connect UI             | (TBA)            |

+## What's new and exciting in LoopBack 4

+Some of the highlights of LoopBack 4 include:

+- Leverage TypeScript for better code quality and productivity
+- Unify and simplify the asynchronous programming model/style around Promise and Async/Await
+- Implement an IoC Container with Dependency Injection for better visibility, extensibility and composability
+- Introduce Component as packaging model for extensions that can be plugged into LoopBack 4 applications
+- Make everything else as components, such as REST, Authentication, and Authorization
+- Divide the responsibilities of LoopBack models into
+  - Controllers - to handle incoming API requests
+  - Repositories - to provide access to data stores
+  - Models - to define schemas for business objects
+  - Services - to interact with existing REST APIs, SOAP WebServices, and other form of services/microservices
+- Refactor the ORM into separate modules for different concerns

 ## What's in the beta release

+The beta release is the first milestone of the LoopBack 4 journey.
+Although it's not functionally complete or ready for production use, it provides a preview of what's coming, including:

+1. A new `@loopback/context` module that implements an IoC container with dependency injection
+2. A new `@loopback/core` module that defines core artifacts such as application and component
+3. A `@loopback/rest` component that provides top-down REST API mapping using OpenAPI/Swagger specs and controllers
+4. A `@loopback/authentication` component to provide infrastructure to integrate with authentication providers
+5. An experimental `@loopback/repository` module to define repository interfaces and provide a reference implementation on top of legacy `loopback-datasource-juggler` and connectors
+6. Examples and tutorials

+The primary target audience of the beta release is extension developers.
+Please check out https://github.com/strongloop/loopback4-example-log-extension.

+The initial beta release provides a preview for API developers.
+Currently, the LoopBack CLI doesn't yet support LoopBack 4, but it will eventually.
+See a working application at https://github.com/strongloop/loopback-next-hello-world.

 ## Tentative roadmap

+- Provide a link to the roadmap